seedhartha/reone/README.md

 ## Usage

-Use reone-launcher application to choose a game directory and launch reone.
+Use launcher application to choose a game directory and launch reone.
 Alternatively, reone can be started from the command line: `reone --game GAME_DIR`

 ## Configuration